gammapy/gammapy/docs/index.rst

 To learn more about Gammapy, have a look at the :ref:`about` page, which includes a link to the Gammapy proceeding from ICRC 2015.

+Gammapy works with Python 2 and 3, on Linux, Mac OS X and Windows and is easy to install (see instructions on the :ref:`install` page).

-To get started with Gammapy, follow the instructions in the :ref:`install` page, and then head over to the 5 minute :ref:`getting-started` tutorial.
+Once you have it running, we suggest you head over to the 5 minute :ref:`getting-started` tutorial.

 .. _gammapy_news: